The Burning Wheel: Game mechanics and philosophy

-Editions
+Publication history

-The original rules (now referred to as Burning Wheel Classic) were published 1 November 2002.
-A second edition, incorporating significant rules and text changes and generally referred to as Burning Wheel Revised, was published 5 May 2005.
-A single-volume 600-page hardcover third edition, Burning Wheel Gold, combined the contents of Burning Wheel Revised and Character Burner and was published 11 August 2011.
+The core game includes two volumes: The Burning Wheel, containing rules and mechanics, and the Character Burner, with additional rules and biographic elements for generating characters.
+The original rules (now referred to as Burning Wheel Classic) were published on 1 November 2002.
+A second edition, incorporating significant rules and text changes and generally referred to as Burning Wheel Revised, was published on 5 May 2005.
+A single-volume 600-page hardcover third edition, Burning Wheel Gold, combined the contents of Burning Wheel Revised and Character Burner and was published on 11 August 2011.
 In every case, the actual name of the game, as displayed on the cover art, is simply The Burning Wheel.
 The three editions share many underlying concepts, but their rules are not entirely compatible.